 4. Flea Combs

-Flea combs are small combs with really close teeth that allow you to physically pick out live adult fleas.
+Removing fleas with the comb is easy.
 Of course, this won't get rid of the infestation, but it can help to reduce some of the annoying and uncomfortable bites while other treatments work to kill any developing fleas.

 Flea Prevention for Dogs

 Ultimately, the best flea treatment is prevention.
 You'll definitely agree with this if you've already dealt with a case!
 Seasonal flea treatments, regular grooming, and random spot checks will all help to reduce the possibility of flea infestations on your dog.

 Once you start noticing the signs of fleas, the female fleas have likely already started laying eggs.
 So get to them before they get to your dog using these preventative measures!

 A bug spray with natural essential oils can help ward off bugs, including fleas.
 Citrobug Insect Hunt for Dog and Horses Spray is made from camphor, pine needles and geranium while being free from deet, harmful ingredients, and paraben so you can feel more at ease while your dog plays outside!

 2. Flea Protection

 Bayer K9 Advantix offers several topical once-monthly protection products that can help prevent and control an active flea problem.
 There are several options to choose from according to the size of your dog and the flea life stages.
 So whether they're small, medium, large, or extra-large, know that you're taking an extra step to protect your pet from fleas!
 This product starts working 12 hours after application and is waterproof after 24 hours.